History and Timeline of the Freedom to Marry in the United States

 May 24, 2012: U.S. District Judge Claudia Wilken finds the Defense of Marriage Act unconstitutional in Dragovich v.
 U.S. Department of Treasury.

 May 31, 2012: The U.S. First Circuit Court of Appeals finds the Defense of Marriage Act unconstitutional in two cases: Gill v.
-Office of Personnel Management and Massachusetts v.
-United States Department of Health and Human Services.
+Office of Personnel Management (brought by Gay & Lesbian Advocates & Defenders) and Massachusetts v.
+United States Department of Health and Human Services (brought by Massachusetts Attorney General Martha Coakley).
 Two of the three judges who joined the ruling, including its author, Judge Michael Boudin, were appointed by Republican presidents.

 June 6, 2012: In New York, U.S. District Court Judge Barbara Jones finds the Defense of Marriage Act unconstitutional in Windsor v.
-United States.
+United States, a case brought by the American Civil Liberties Union and Roberta Kaplan at the firm of Paul, Weiss, Rifkind, Wharton & Garrison.
 Judge Jones is the fifth federal judge to rule that DOMA's Section 3 violates the U.S. Constitution.
-The case has since been submitted for consideration by the U.S. Supreme Court.

 July 31, 2012: In Connecticut, U.S. District Court Judge Vanessa Bryant finds the Defense of Marriage Act unconstitutional in Pedersen v.
-Office of Personnel Management.
-The case has since been submitted for consideration by the U.S. Supreme Court.
+Office of Personnel Management, a case brought by Gay & Lesbian Advocates & Defenders.

 September 4, 2012: The Democratic Party becomes the first major U.S. political party in history to officially endorse the freedom to marry in their national party platform when the platform is ratified at the Democratic National Convention.
 The plank supporting the freedom to marry was the focus of Freedom to Marry's Democrats: Say I Do campaign calling for the plank.